Originally a post at Cryptoeconomics.

 Abstract: Understanding the complexities of blockchain governance is urgent.
 The aim of this paper is to draw on other theories of governance to provide insight into the design of blockchain governance mechanisms.
 We define blockchain governance as the processes by which stakeholders (those who are affected by and can affect the network) exercise bargaining power over the network.
 Major considerations include the definition of stakeholders, how the consensus mechanism distributes endogenous bargaining power between those stakeholders, the interaction of exogenous governance mechanisms and institutional frameworks, and the needs for bootstrapping networks.
 We propose that on-chain governance models can only be partial because of the existence of implicit contracts that embed expectations of return among diverse stakeholders.

-Forthcoming in the Review of Austrian Economics (with Chris Berg, Sinclair Davidson and Jason Potts).
-Pre-print available on request.
+Published in the Review of Austrian Economics (with Chris Berg, Sinclair Davidson and Jason Potts).

 Abstract: Investment is a function of expected profit, which involves calculation of the cost of trust.
 Blockchain technology is a new institutional technology (Davidson et al 2018) that industrialises trust (Berg et al 2018).
 We therefore expect that the adoption of blockchain technology into the economy will affect investment and capital structure.
 Using a broad Austrian economic approach, we examine how blockchain technology will affect the cost of trust, patterns of investment, and economic institutions.